Master Sergeant Percy John Fulton

 Section 1.
 Dues

-Dues shall be determined by the Detachment Board of Trustees and approved or disapproved by the membership.
-Dues shall not be less than the amount set by the Department and National Headquarters.
+The Detachments portion of membership dues shall be determined by the Detachment Board of Trustees and approved or disapproved by the membership.
+Total dues shall include the amount set by the Department and National Headquarters.

 Section 2.
 Funds